wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <a target="_blank" href="https://www.youtube.com/watch?v=rbIQ2eRJY0g" title="Aug 11, 2021">Why?
 Potential benefits</a> sound like what is claimed for every product:

-   * Improve the quality of workloads
    * Build and deploy faster
-   * Lower or mitigated risks
+   * Lower or mitigate risks
    * Make more informed decisions
    * Learn best practices
+   * Improve the quality of workloads
    <br /><br />

 But WA is different in that it's the rare occassion when it's what major cloud vendors all agree on.

+WA is not for an audit like SOC2 or FedRamp.

+It's pragmatic, proven advice, NOT by theories from "Architecture Astronauts".

+It is for not a one-time check, but throughout the lifecycle.

 ## Your Radar Chart of Progress: